 Lucy Saunders specialises in employment law, industrial relations, workplace health and safety disputes, and related matters.
-She is a member of the
+She also accepts briefs in

 Some of her recent notable cases include:

 - Fire Brigade Employees Union v Fire and Rescue NSW NSWIRComm 1002 (unled) – state award interpretation, preservation of status quo until final determination of dispute